cs1302uga/cs1302-hw8.5/README.md

    include any calls to `Platform.runLater` at this time.

 1. Compile and run the application with the given compile script and then click the "Load" button.
-You should see an error message similar to the following (Note: you may have to close the window to see the error):
+You should see an error message similar to the following (you may have to close the window to see the error):

    ```
     Caused by: java.lang.IllegalStateException: Not on FX application thread; currentThread = Thread-3